MidAmerica Industrial Park: Tenants

 In 2022, electric vehicle manufacturer Canoo announced construction of a vehicle battery production facility at MAIP, following a significant order from California-based fleet management company Zeeba.
 This followed its earlier announcement of a vehicle production plant at MAIP capable of producing 300,000 cars per year.
 In April 2023 the company announced that vehicle battery assembly, using basic battery components from Panasonic, would proceed at Pryor to fulfill a United States Department of Defense contract; and, while vehicle manufacturing was to start at an Oklahoma City location before the end of 2023, long range plans still included vehicle assembly at Pryor because the OKC facility would not meet full production needs.
 Regardless, Canoo announced filing for Chapter 7 bankruptcy (liquidation) in mid-January, 2025.

 Panasonic, which had earlier considered constructing a large battery manufacturing plant at MAIP before selecting an alternate site in Kansas, nevertheless signed an agreement with the State of Oklahoma in April 2023 to place another battery manufacturing facility at MAIP, but subject to resolution of certain funding issues.
 However, by the end of 2023, those plans were on hold in the face of falling market demand for EV's.

 In July of 2021, a development called The District was opened, incorporating 32,000 square feet of retail space.
-By the end of 2023, ribbon-cutting had occurred on a Phase II, being a 162-acre area incorporating retail, residential (including luxury apartments), and park/trail facilities.
+By 2026, the District covered 162 acres, had at least one restaurant, parks, trails, and more than 140 luxury apartments with a wait list for occupancy.
 A planned Phase III will include residential homes, as well as parks and outdoor spaces.

 In May, 2025, MidAmerica landed CBC Global Ammunition for a facility which can produce centerfire cartridges ranging from 9mm to 12.7mm, for law enforcement, military, sports and hunting use.
 The investment will be in the range of $300 million and will provide 350 jobs.